active-group/active-quickcheck/doc/intro.md

 The set of arbitrary specifications is extensible; check the `expand-arbitrary` multimethod.

+## Shrinks

+The shrinking algorithm is taken from [Hedgehog](https://hedgehog.qa/).
+All the build-in arbitraries already shrink.

+If you build your own arbitrary with monads they won't shrink.
+You can add a shrinking function to your generator with the function `integrated` in the module `generator-applicative`.

+You can build your generators applicative with `combine-gennerators` in `generator-applicative` or with the combinators from `quickcheck`.
+With both approaches you get shrinking for free.

 ## Properties

 Most properties are simply boolean expressions.
 Sometimes, properties